Three Logical and Simple Reasons

 Pre-Socratic philosophers believed that the world was flat: Thales (550 BC); Leucippus (440 BC); Democritus (460 – 370 BC); and Aristotle (384 – 322 BC).
 The book of Genesis tells us that the earth is round, with the earliest copies written hundreds of years earlier than when these Philosophers claimed it was flat.

 Are you scared of the dark?
 Like someone is watching you or some invisible being is telling you depressing things like hate, sadness, or suicide.
-Clinical psychologists diagnose these as hallucination and at times as a result of being bipolar or schizophrenia.
-In ancient times, people who suffer from these so-called hallucinations are labeled demon-oppressed or was a living a very sinful life.
+Clinical psychologists diagnose these as hallucinations and, at times, as a result of being bipolar or schizophrenia.
+In ancient times, people who suffer from these so-called hallucinations are labeled demon-oppressed or was living a very sinful life.

 The testimony of John Ramirez

 John Ramirez grew up in the Bronx.
-His family was into witcraft and at age 9 was dedicated to a demon.
-Growing up, he had actual conversations with demonic spirits and he was taught how to conjure spells.
-John wielded supernatural powers and became a sorcerer who can cause really bad things to happen to people he disliked.
+His family was into witcraft, and at age nine was dedicated to a demon.
+Growing up, he had actual conversations with demonic spirits, and he was taught how to conjure spells.
+John wielded supernatural powers and became a sorcerer who can cause terrible things to happen to people he disliked.

-When John decided to walk away from witchcraft and into God’s family, the devil who he once regarded as his father would not let him go, but their power were no match for the one true God.
-John got saved and testifies that God is real and only through his son Jesus can we be able to see the truth.
+When John decided to walk away from witchcraft and into God’s family, the devil who he once regarded as his father would not let him go, but their power was no match for the one true God.
+John got saved and testifies that God is real, and only through his son Jesus can we be able to see the truth.

 John says that he wouldn’t trade anything for what he’s found in Christ.
 “For twenty-five years of my life, I was able to do anything to anybody, anywhere.
 I count that all to be foolish to gain Christ.
 He’s my Uno.
 He’s the breath that I breathe.
 He walks with me.
 I can hear the sound of His voice in my ear.”